Mirandornithes Sangster, 2005

 The rest of the Puffinus shearwaters are more tightly grouped, but divide into two parts: an Audubon/Manx group and a Tropical Shearwater group.
 However, there is some ambiguity in the analysis, and the Manx group may actually be basal (or two basal groups).
 In any event, the inferred timing of the split between Manx (puffinus), Yelkouan (yelkouan), and Balearic (mauretanicus) Shearwaters post-dates the refilling of the Mediterranean Sea about 5 million years ago.
 Further, the split between the Atlantic Manx/Audubon two clades may have been driven by the closing of the Isthmus of Panama which completed about 3 million years ago.
 If the isthmus hypothesis is correct, I wonder whether there was one widespread small shearwater prior to the cleavage of the oceans, or whether groups separated on either side of the isthmus then diversified east or west into their respective seas, finally meeting again near the Tropic of Capricorn north of New Zealand.

 Besides the Manx group, the Atlantic part includes the Little/Audubon's group.
-The southerly Little Shearwater (assimilis), includes assimilis, tunneyi, kermadecensis, haurakiensis, and elegans.
-Arguably elegans should be raised to species level as Subantarctic Shearwater.
-However, the sampling of elegans did not adequately reflect its range, and I prefer to wait for more information (the brown color on the tree indicates this uncertainty).
+The southerly Little Shearwater (assimilis), includes assimilis, tunneyi, kermadecensis, and haurakiensis.
+The subspecies elegans has been raised to species level as Subantarctic Shearwater.
 The northerly Audubon's group includes 4 taxa: Audubon's Shearwater (P. lherminieri lherminieri and P. l. loyemilleri (if valid)), Barolo Shearwater (P. baroli, and Boyd's Shearwater, P. boydi.

 - Flesh-footed Shearwater, Ardenna carneipes